yleeyilin/tp/docs/DeveloperGuide.md

    2. Test case: `/unpin ; name : Poochie`<br>
       Expected: Contact named **_Poochie_** is no longer pinned at the top of the contact list.

-### Rating a person
+### Rating a contact

-1. Rates a person while all persons are being shown
+1. Rating a contact while all contacts are being shown

    1. Prerequisites: only **one** contact with the name **_Poochie_** should exist in PoochPlanner.
 If not, run the following command to ensure add **_Poochie_** into PoochPlanner.
       ```